The Laundress

 Questions and Answers

+When handled by a skilled laundress, yes.
 An experienced laundress understands garment construction, fiber composition, and finishing techniques.
 They evaluate each piece individually, determining whether it should be hand washed, professionally pressed in house, or sent to a trusted specialist.

 In many cases, careful in home care is actually preferable.
 It allows for controlled handling, reduced chemical exposure, and significantly lowers the risk of loss or damage that can occur when high value items leave the residence.